 What would I change?

 Is there a way this mom of three could make airport security non-existent?
 Ha.
 I love the idea of airport security because it makes us safer, however, going through security SIX times in 3 weeks was A LOT.
 Even though we packed light, we didn’t pack light enough and there just weren’t enough hands to manage our luggage and the kids.
-Our family packed 2 medium suitcases and 4 carry-ons and a camera bag However, my mom and dad each had a suitcase and carry-on so no one really had a hand free to push the stroller or hold a tired kiddo.
+Our family packed 2 medium suitcases, 4 carry-ons, and a camera bag.
+However, my mom and dad each had a suitcase and carry-on so no one really had a hand free to push the stroller or hold a tired kiddo.
 Thank goodness we could hang some of the carry-ons from the stroller!

 We’re so thankful that one of the families we know in Australia allowed us to borrow their 7-passenger SUV while we were in the Hunter Valley.
 This saved us money and was a huge convenience.
 It even made the time we spent visiting host families more like being “home.”

 It wasn’t an option because our total trip was 23 days, but I would have loved two or three more days in Tasmania.
 I underestimated how much there was to see and our 4 days there really only allowed us to explore Hobart, Port Arthur, and Richmond.
 I guess that’s just another reason to go back?!